-When your child is starting at a new childcare setting it is important to consider this transition and how you can help them settle in.
-We've put together a few tips to remember:
+When your child is starting at a new childcare setting it is important to consider this transition and understand how you can help them settle in.

 Each setting will have their own settling in policy, however we always recommend that there is a two- to four-week settling-in period.

 In Nursery settings make sure the key person is available and not on holiday or attending training during the settling in process and the child’s first few days at the setting.
 When using a childminder ensure they have a back up childminder that the child is familiar and comfortable with, in case of holidays, sickness or emergencies.

 Take your time to get to know the childminder/staff during the settling in period.

 Ensure the introduction to the setting is gradual, starting with the child attending with you.
 Penny Tassoni suggests 5 steps to settling in.

 Child plays with key person while the parent is alongside.
 After a while, parent disengages from activity although is present.

 Child plays with key person with parent alongside.
 Then parent moves away slightly to pick something up e.g. magazine.